mosip/documentation/docs/upgrade-runbook.md

 # Upgrade Runbook

-MOSIP has recently launched a new version, 1.2.0.1.
+MOSIP has recently launched a new version, 1.2.0.1-B4.
 This release features an architectural upgrade and resolves several bugs.
-The QA run book provides comprehensive guidance for users to migrate from the current version of MOSIP (1.1.5.x) to the latest version (1.2.0.1).
+The Runbook provides a comprehensive guidance for users to migrate from the current version of MOSIP (1.1.5.x) to the latest version (1.2.0.1).

 To set up the new environment and deploy the upgraded version of MOSIP, carefully follow the procedures outlined below step-by-step.